paul-jewell/docs/docs/projects/zoe.md

 ```

 Compile with `gcc -Wall -o modreset modreset.c -lwiringPi` and run to reset the module.

+It is a good idea to return the programming jumpers back to the "OFF" position after programming the module.

 ## Programming the radio (using CC-DEBUGGER)